Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

     This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

 Program Management plugin brings multi project backlog management as well as teams synchronisation.
-It's meant to be a general purpose tool for flexibility and adaptability that comes with templates for fast and easy on boarding.
+Program Management can be adapted to any methodology and comes with templates for fast and easy on boarding.

+If you are looking for documentation on how to use Program Management, the first part covers the available templates and how to use them.

-This section mainly covers the configuration and precondition to use Program Management.
-As a end user you will mainly care about the templating part that pre-configure everything.
-You will need to rest of the configuration if you want to adapt the templates to your own your case or even create your own templates.
+The second part, `How Program Management works ? <program_management_how_it_works>`_, targets people who need to adapt projects for their own use case or even create your own templates.

-Last introduction words: Program Management is meant to be methodology agnostic.
-While it has been designed primarily for implementation of SAFe® it has already been applied to Scrum of Scrum or "home made not yet fully agile" process.
+Last introduction words: Program Management plugin is meant to be methodology agnostic.
+While it has been designed primarily for implementation of SAFe® it can be used for Scrum of Scrum or "home made not yet fully agile" process.

 .. note::